Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Experiments

 \subsection{Discussions}

-In \textit{Spherical Mode}, operators found the control experience similar with moving his own hand; however, accurately knowing the radial distance to the target and precisely navigating around obstacles remained challenging.
-In contrast, \textit{Cartesian Mode} enhanced operators' confidence in understanding the drone’s fly direction, though it felt less natural than the spherical approach. \textit{Operation Mode} provided the most natural and intuitive control experience overall, despite the lack of tactile feedback and other sensory inputs, which prevented users from knowing when the robot touched an object.
-The reduced spatial awareness in the operating environment further hampered precise operation, underscoring the need for \textit{Locking Mode} to adjust perspective—a function that could also be achieved by mounting a camera on the robot.
-Lastly, providing real-time feedback regarding the current control mode significantly aided operators in actively selecting the most appropriate mode during operation.
+In \textit{Spherical Mode}, operators found the control experience similar to moving their own hand; however, accurately knowing the radial distance to the target and precisely navigating around obstacles remained challenging.
+In contrast, \textit{Cartesian Mode} enhanced operators' confidence in understanding the drone’s fly direction, though it felt less natural than the spherical approach.
+Controlling orientation in these modes was reported not particularly helpful for the valve-turning task, so the robot could remain horizontal flight during long-range moving to save energy. \textit{Operation Mode} provided the most natural and intuitive control experience overall, despite the lack of tactile feedback and other sensory inputs, which prevented users from knowing when the robot touched an object.
+The reduced spatial awareness in the operating environment further hampered precise operation, underscoring the need of \textit{Locking Mode} to adjust perspective—a function that could also be achieved by mounting a camera on the robot.
+Lastly, feeding back current control mode via a screen significantly aided operators in actively selecting the most appropriate mode during operation.